yukiar/yukiar.github.io/index.md

 ## Selected Recent Publications
+* G. Li, Y. Arase, N. Crespi.
+Aligning Sentence Simplification with ESL Learner's Proficiency for Language Acquisition, in Proceedings of Annual Conference of the Nations of the Americas Chapter of the ACL (NAACL), pp. 492–507 (Apr.
+2025).
+* R. Miyano and Y. Arase.
+Adaptive LoRA Merge with Parameter Pruning for Low-Resource Generation. in Findings of the Association for Computational Linguistics: ACL 2025, pp. 19353–19366 (July 2025).
 * T. Zetsu, Y. Arase, and T. Kajiwara.
 Edit-Constrained Decoding for Sentence Simplification, in Proc. of EMNLP 2024 Findings, pp. 7161–7173 (Nov.
 2024).
 * Y. Ogasa, T. Kajiwara, Y. Arase.
 Controllable Paraphrase Generation for Semantic and Lexical Similarities, in Proc. of Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pp. 3927–3942 (May 2024).
 * R. Miyano, T. Kajiwara, Y. Arase.
 Self-Ensemble of N-best Generation Hypotheses by Lexically Constrained Decoding, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP 2023), pp. 14653-14661 (Dec.
 2023).